ministryofjustice/mkdocs-tech-docs-template/docs/setup/README.md

 ## Build your documentation

-If you are using GitHub, you can use [GitHub Actions][gh_actions] to automate the deployment of your documentation to [GitHub Pages](https://pages.github.com/) when a commit is pushed to either the master or main branches.
+If you are using GitHub, you can use [GitHub Actions][gh_actions] to automate the deployment of your documentation to [GitHub Pages](https://pages.github.com/) whenever someone pushes a commit to the master or main branch.
 See the [Material for MKDocs documentation][material_publishing] for more details and alternatives.

-## Customise your documentation
+## Configure page layout

-We have provided some customisation options in [customise](customise.md), but we encourage you to read the [Material for MkDocs documentation][material_docs] for more detailed information on customisation.
+This template is flexible.
+For examples of how you can structure navigation and table of contents, as well as other customisation options, see [Customise](customise.md).

 [gh_actions]: https://github.com/features/actions
 [gh_ssh]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh